MrJayesh/Java-Quiz-App/README.md

 # Java-Quiz-App
-Only Add JDBC Jar as a external jar and project will ready to rum.
+Only Add JDBC Jar as a external jar and project will ready to run.
 Porject will Load Database Automatically at Runtime.